Fjf/Allen/readme.md

 Requisites
 ----------------
-The project requires CMake 3.18, Python3, Clang 9 or more recent, Boost, ZeroMQ and the nlohmann json library.
+The project requires CMake 3.18, Python3, Clang 9 or more recent (in addition `clang-dev` on Ubuntu), Boost, ZeroMQ and the nlohmann json library.
 Further requirements depend on the device chosen as target.
 For each target, we show a proposed development setup with CVMFS and CentOS 7: